ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

 What you can set for New Relic Browser metric condition:
 - condition name - Name of your New Relic Browser metric condition
 - enabled (optional) - If your New Relic Browser metric condition is enabled.
 Default is true.
+- applications - Collection of application names for which this condition is applied.
+If application with given name does not exist exception will be thrown.
 - metric - Metric used in given condition.
 Possible values are:
     - End user Apdex
     - Total page load